 How I Built an AI Leadership Simulation Game

-The story behind theboardiswatching.com — an interactive AI transformation simulator where you play the CEO navigating disruption.
+The story behind theboardiswatching.com — an interactive AI transformation simulator where you navigate disruption.

 Every board meeting I have ever attended about AI transformation follows the same script: cautious optimism, vague timelines, and zero accountability.
 I wanted to build something that made the stakes visceral.